Trump Hopes Construction on Border Wall Can Start in Months

 President Trump hopes to start construction on a wall on the Mexican border within "months," he told ABC News in an interview set to air Wednesday evening.

-The interview will come just hours after Trump is set to begin rolling out executive actions on immigration, tightening border security and reappropriating federal money to begin construction on the border wall.
+The interview will come just hours after Trump rolled out executive actions on immigration, tightening border security and reappropriating federal money to begin construction on the border wall.

 In the ABC interview, Trump added that while he is shifting U.S. taxpayer dollars to begin paying for its construction, Mexico will ultimately repay the sum, in line with his campaign promise.